Freshman admission requirements

 You can still earn your way into ASU through the Earned Admission Track.
 To begin, submit an application to ASU.
 If Earned Admission is right for you, an enrollment advisor will reach out with more details.

-The FAFSA can help you find federal student aid.
+The Free Application for Federal Student Aid (FAFSA) can help you find federal student aid.
 Submit the FAFSA online.
-Federal School Code is 001081.
+ASU’s Federal School Code is 001081.

 Request your ACT or SAT scores be sent directly to ASU from ACT or from the College Board, for SAT scores.